 The UC San Diego Otolaryngology Head and Neck Surgery Residency Training Program is a six year experience which provides the five years of clinical training required by the Accreditation Council for Graduate Medical Education (ACGME) and one year of protected research time for two of the incoming PGY-1 residents.

 The PGY-1 year involves six separate one-month rotations in other surgical specialties as well as six months in otolaryngology and four weeks of vacation.
 Specialty rotations include neurosurgery, surgical intensive care, plastic surgery, anesthesiology, emergency medicine, and neuroradiology/pathology.

 The PGY-1 through PGY-6 years involve the total care of all otolaryngology subspecialties under the supervision of the faculty and chief residents.
 Duties include clinical and surgical care in outpatient and inpatient settings.

-The PGY2 - PGY6 years involve the total care of all otolaryngology, otology and neurotology patients under the supervision of the division faculty and senior resident staff.
-The duties include clinical and inpatient care and participating in operations.
-Operative responsibilities are assigned according to training progress and ability.
-During these years, residents will rotate between sites including UC San Diego Medical Center in Hillcrest, UC San Diego Jacobs Medical Center in La Jolla, the Veterans Affairs San Diego Healthcare System, Kaiser Permanente San Diego Medical Center, Scripps Green Hospital and Rady Children's Hospital-San Diego.
+During their training, residents rotate through several locations including the UC San Diego Medical Center in Hillcrest, the UC San Diego Jacobs Medical Center in La Jolla, the Veterans Affairs San Diego Healthcare System, Kaiser Permanente San Diego Medical Center, and Rady Children's Hospital-San Diego.